 The hotel also runs a Moving Mountains Program.
 In the dining room this means a predominantly plant-based, locally sourced menu.
 However, good as the plant based options were, I did occasionally stray onto the meat main courses – also excellent.

-Between the hotel, the resort and the region, Arosa is a really special place.
+Between the hotel, the resort and the region, Arosa creates very special Swiss ski holidays.
 Add to that the personal touches and amazing staff and you have a gem.
 Make sure to come.
 And if you visit next December for the Private Mountain Experience, don’t be surprised to see me there.
 After all this is the sort of place people come back to year after year.

 How to plan family ski holidays in Switzerland